 displeasure.
 Or maybe it's the fact that he's plump and doesn't seem to mind, an attitude I've

 tried to master for years.

-and oversees every word I write.
+oversees every word I write.
 He doesn't complain or nag.
 Just watches.
-When I'm in the
+When I'm in the middle

-middle of a story and can't figure out where it's going, I stare into Pooh's button eyes and
+of a story and can't figure out where it's going, I stare into Pooh's button eyes and seek his

-seek his wisdom and insight.
+wisdom and insight.
 To achieve this insight, I have to remember the Pooh Rules.
+Yes, Pooh

-Yes, Pooh has rules.
-Of course, being Pooh Rules, they are simple rules and I've
+has rules.
+Of course, being Pooh Rules, they are simple rules and I've discovered they are

 Never complain, even if you're stuck.
 Eventually you have to get un-stuck.
 It just might take

 awhile.
 But if it takes awhile, it's a lesson in patience.
 Patience is a good thing.

 Be resourceful.
 If you can't reach what you really want, create a new way to get it, no matter